-TrinityQuest's accelerated degree completion program at Trinity College of Florida is designed to allow working adults an opportunity to finally complete a bachelor's degree in about two year's time.
+Trinity Quest's accelerated degree completion program at Trinity College of Florida is designed to allow working adults an opportunity to finally complete a bachelor's degree in about two year's time.
 Why Trinity College of Florida?
 In addition to academic achievement and career advancement objectives, Trinity College of Florida provides a vibrant Christian environment with the distinct advantage of biblical values and a Christian worldview being integrated into coursework and discussions.

 More than a million Floridians over the age of 25 have completed a significant amount of college work, but for one reason or another have never finished their degree.
-TrinityQuest provides a flexible and unique way for non-traditional students to finally come back and finish their degree at an affordable price, while maintaining an already busy lifestyle.
+Trinity Quest provides a flexible and unique way for non-traditional students to finally come back and finish their degree at an affordable price, while maintaining an already busy lifestyle.
 A college degree often means increased income, new skills, and a competitive advantage in the workplace.
-The typical bachelor's recipient can expect to earn about 43% more during a 40-year working life than the typical high school graduate earns over the same period (College Board, 2009).
+Higher Ed Dive announces, January 14, 2020, that "individuals with bachelor's degrees will earn \$400,000 more in their lifetime than those with just a high school diploma" (College Board).
 Isn't it time you FINISH WHAT YOU STARTED years ago?
 Isn't it time to invest in your future?

-Please contact the TrinityQuest Offices for additional information at trinityquest@trinitycollege.edu or 866.526.8575.
+Please contact the TrinityQuest Offices for additional information at trinityQuest@trinitycollege.edu or 866.526.8575.
 You are also welcome to visit Trinity College of Florida online at www.trinitycollege.edu.

-The quality of a university is measured more by the kind of student it turns out than the kind it takes in. - Robert Kibbee
+The quality of a university is measured more by the kind of student it turns out than the kind it takes in.